jadecobra/python_tdd_exercises/source/data_structures/lists/calculator_v.rst

   the test is still green

-* I could also write the test with a `list comprehension`_, though it looks ugly
+* I could also write the test with a :ref:`list comprehension<list comprehensions>`, though it looks ugly

   .. code-block:: python
     :lineno-start: 84